AhmetCemalO/labcamsac/README.md

-# This repository is the lab's version of Joao Couto's labcams repository (available at https://bitbucket.org/jpcouto/labcams).
-It is a complete rewrite, only the name and intent are the same
+# This repository is a version of Joao Couto's labcams repository (available at https://bitbucket.org/jpcouto/labcams).
+The name has changed to neucams, the intent is similar, but there are significant changes and a more compatible structure.

 It's currently under work.

-Changes will include:
+Changes include:

 * different repository structure
 * switch to Python 3
 * manufacturer interfaces are used as intended by the manufacturers
-* inclusion of manufacturer's dlls/interface files in archive folder
 * extensive rewrite
+* improved modularity and reliability

 ------

 Multicamera control and acquisition.

-This aims to facilitate video acquisition and automation of experimens, uses separate processes to record and store data.
+This aims to facilitate video acquisition and automation of experiments, uses separate processes to record and store data.

 ### Supported cameras -  [see instructions here](./camera_instructions.md):